5l1v3r1/LanTalk/README.md

 # LanTalkServer

 ## Description
-Highly customisable python3 scripts (server &amp; client) for real-time, encrypted messaging on a Local Area Network (and outside of it) using HTTP.
+Configurable python3 scripts (server &amp; client) for real-time, encrypted messaging on a Local Area Network (and outside of it) using HTTP.

 ## Getting Started
 - (1) Place all of the server files in one folder